Stopping The Revolving Door of Incarceration

 She had been sent to prison three times before she found the Oaks of Righteousness.
 With the support of her husband, “God opened my eyes and showed me that even I could be a new creation in Christ.”

 She graduated from the Oaks and became involved in prison ministry.
-Now, she is our Director of Operations.
+Now, she is our Executive Director.
 Here's how the Oaks transforms lives.

 The Oaks Process